 A note from our Camp Director:

-Share The Journey,
+Share The Journey!

-Robert Johnson
+Robert

 There’s never a dull moment at Camp Esquagama.
 Youth ages 4-17 can attend camp at any session mid-June through early August.
 Children and youth will then spend much of their week at camp participating in the same activities as other kids around the same age, so they can make friends fast.